Group valued moment maps for even and odd simple $G$-modules: Introduction

+Assuming that such a bivector $\pi_W$ exists, the Poisson space $(\Pi W, \pi_B + \pi_W)$ would be a natural Poisson-Lie deformation of $(\Pi W, \pi_B)$, and its quantisation would eventually provide a $q$-deformed Clifford algebra $\Cl_q(W)$.
+Moreover, a~quantisation of $(\Pi W, \pi_W)$ would provide a~$q$-deformed exterior algebra~$\twedge_qW$ which could be seen as a~fusion of the $q$-deformed exterior algebras~$\twedge_qV$ and~$\twedge_qV^\ast$ defined in~\cite{BerensteinZwicknagl2008}.
+Such $q$-deformed exterior and Clifford algebras appear to be indispensable ingredients in the noncommutative differential geometry, see~\cite{HKdR,NicholsGrass,qSL2Diff}.
+In this paper, we obtain some partial results for~$V$ the defining representation of $\fg= \mathfrak{sl}_n$.

 The structure of the paper is as follows: in Section 2, we collect the background material on Poisson and quasi-Poisson actions, moment maps, dynamical $r$-matrices, and linear supermanifolds.
 In Section 3, we state and prove our main results.
 In Section 4, we describe two simple examples related to the case of $\fg = \mathfrak{sl}_2$.
-In Section 5, we discuss bivectors on the space $V \oplus V^*$ with $V$ satisfying condition \eqref{eq:key}.
-This case is more involved than the one treated in the theorem above, and we only state some partial results for $V$ the defining representation of $\fg= \mathfrak{sl}_n$.
+In Section~5, we discuss bivectors on the space $W=V \oplus V^*$.